-Sometimes, your heating and cooling system might have to have that C-wire.
+In some instances, your heating and cooling system might have to have that C-wire.
 And here’s why.

 Why Your Nest Keeps Losing Power and Other Issues

-8 Common Nest Thermostat Issues
+8 Common Nest Thermostat Malfunctions

-- Bad battery life.
+- Poor battery life.

-- Thermostat motion sensing is disabled.
+- Thermostat motion sensing won’t work.

-- Your thermostat occasionally disconnects from Wi-Fi.
+- Your thermostat sometimes disconnects from Wi-Fi.

 - Your system abruptly turns on or off, or won’t turn off.

-Our Specialists Can Resolve Nest Thermostat Issues
+Our Pros Can Resolve Nest Thermostat Issues

 If you’ve gone through Nest thermostat troubleshooting by yourself but can’t repair the problem, a smart thermostat pro such as one from Heartland Heating & Cooling can assist you.
 We can determine the issue and add a C-wire, if needed.